-Effects of Silver Iodide (Agl)
+Effects of Silver Iodide (AgI)

-- Silver iodide, like most silver compounds, is insoluble in water. - Therefore, it is difficult to get sliver iodide into the food chain or to get it absorbed into any living organism. - The quantity of Silver Iodide released is also quite small relative to the project area; hence, the effects on the environment are small.
+- Silver iodide, like most silver compounds, is insoluble in water. - Therefore, it is difficult to get sliver iodide into the food chain or to get it absorbed into any living organism. - The quantity of Silver Iodide released is also quite small relative to the project area; hence, the effects on the environment are small. - Seeding agents represent negligible environmental hazards (Klein 1978).

-Image Credit: David Delene - 2023/01/24
+Image Credit: David Delene - 2025/01/23